 the residents living here today did not live here five years ago than is

 found in 97.7% of U.S. Neighborhoods.
 This neighborhood,

 more than almost any other in America, has new residents from other areas.

 Notable & Unique: Modes of Transportation

-the S 10th St / A St neighborhood commuting on a bicycle to and
+revealed that the S 10th St / A St neighborhood is a fantastic

 Notable & Unique: Diversity

 Did you know that the S 10th St / A St neighborhood has more

 Arab ancestry people living in it than nearly

 any neighborhood in America?
 It's true!
 In fact, 3.1% of